UP hostage crisis: All children rescued, accused killed

 "The accused was killed and there were about 23 children who were rescued safely," Additional Chief Secretary (Home) Awanish Awasthi told reporters at a hurriedly called press conference at 1.20 am.
 "The accused had invited the children for the birthday party of his daughter and held them hostage.
 It started about 5.45 pm on January 30 and continued for about eight hours," Director General of Police (DGP) O P Singh said, adding that in the entire operation they had tried to "engage" the accused and were successful.

-He said the accused had initially released a six-month-old girl by handing her over to his neighbour from a balcony.
-Police said Batham handed over the girl to his neighbour from a balcony.
+He said the accused, identified as Subhash Batham, had initially released a six-month-old girl by handing her over to his neighbour from a balcony.
+Eyewitnesses said a restive crowd gathered outside the house where the children were kept with some women wailing and praying for their safe release.

-Accused Subhash Batham fired from inside the house on those who tried to speak to him, police said, adding that a man and two policemen suffered a bullet injury.
-The motive of the accused was not known immediately.

-Earlier, a team of NSG (National Security Guard) commandos had taken a special aircraft to reach Farukhabad, a senior security official in Delhi said.
-Police said Batham, a murder accused, seemed to be mentally unstable.

-Inspector General of Police, Kanpur Range, Mohit Agarwal, said, "The man called the children for a birthday party and held them hostage in the basement of the house.
-He fired six shots from inside the building."
-He said Batham fired on those who attempted to speak to him.
+The crowd broke open the door of the house to rescue the children, they said.
+As the accused opened fire, the police retaliated killing him on the spot.

+In the exchange of fire, the captor's wife was injured, but none of the children suffered any injury.
+A man and two policemen also suffered bullet injuries.

-Batham wanted to talk to the local MLA, but he refused to speak to the leader when he arrived, Agarwal said.
+Batham initially wanted to talk to the local MLA, but refused to speak to the leader when he arrived, Agarwal said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)